daveprowse/linux-net/labs/lab-39/lab-39.md

 # Lab 39 ⚙️

-## NetPerf and Qperf
+## NetPerf

 Network performance tools can be used to measure the data throughput between one system and another.
-This lab shows how to use the NetPerf and Qperf tools to do just this.
+This lab shows how to use the NetPerf tool to do just this.

 ## Working with NetPerf